melborne/Gviz/README.md

 # Gviz

 Ruby's interface of graphviz.
 It generate a dot file with simple ruby's syntax.
+Some implementations of `Gviz` are inspired by Ryan Davis's `Graph`.

 ## Installation